nforgeio/neonKUBE/Images/neon-registry-cache/README.md

 # Deployment

-The neonCLUSTER **neon-cli** handles the deployment of Docker pull-thru Registry caches to the cluster manager nodes unless disabled in the cluster definition.
+The neonCLUSTER **neon-cli** handles the deployment of Docker pull-thru registry caches to the cluster manager nodes unless disabled in the cluster definition.
 The tool performs the following steps (documented [here](https://docs.docker.com/registry/insecure/):

 1. Generates a self-signed certificate for each cluster manager with the certificate hosts matching **<MANAGER-NAME>.neon-registry-cache.cluster** , where *<MANAGER-NAME>* is the name of the manager node.